samtaufa/nomoa.bsd/src/comms/actived/actived.md

 </div>

-The following guides are for connecting Unix Clients (principally OpenBSD) to authenticate and join Microsoft Active Directory Services (ADS.)
+The following guides are for connecting OpenBSD clients to authenticate and join Microsoft Active Directory Services (ADS.)

 In this guide we'll be authenticating to the ADS using Kerberos and will